- 1. Trainee steps up to registrar, or middle grade, rotas earlier than expected

 So we have identified five key practice areas, based on our discussions with schools and on the recommendations in our guide, Paediatrician of the Future, published in autumn 2020.

 The below five maps show which College regions are delivering on each key practice area - whether across the region or in pockets within.
 We'll be updating these on a monthly basis as we continue to speak with Heads of Schools and other stakeholders.
 Take a look and see if your region is starting to meet these key practice areas.

 If you have any questions - or can let us know if your region is indeed making positive changes to prepare for RCPCH Progress+ - get in touch with us on email@example.com.
 Or, contact your Head of School.

-1. Trainee steps up to middle grade rotas earlier than expected
+1. Trainee steps up to registrar, or middle grade, rotas earlier than expected

 2. Educational supervisors remain with the trainee for longer than six months